Transport Tycoon

-Transport Tycoon is a city-based pixel video game designed and programmed by Chris Sawyer, and published by MicroProse on 15 November 1994 for DOS.
-It is a business simulation game, presented in an isometric view in 2D with graphics by Simon Foster, in which the player acts as an entrepreneur in control of a transport company, and can compete against rival companies to make as much profit as possible by transporting passengers and various goods by road, rail, sea and air.
+Transport Tycoon is a business simulation game designed and programmed by Chris Sawyer, and published by MicroProse on 15 November 1994 for MS-DOS.
+It is a transport business simulation game, presented in an isometric view in 2D with graphics by Simon Foster, in which the player acts as a transport company owner, who competes against rival companies to make as much profit as possible by transporting passengers and various goods by road, rail, sea, and air.

-Transport Tycoon Deluxe (also referred to as Transport Tycoon 2, Transport Tycoon II, or Transport Tycoon Plus) is an expanded and improved version of the original game, released in 1995.
+Transport Tycoon Deluxe is an expanded and improved version of the original game, released in 1995.
 A version for Android and iOS was released on 3 October 2013 based on the sequel, Chris Sawyer's Locomotion.
-A fan-made game engine recreation OpenTTD is also available.
+Two fan-made game engine recreations OpenTTD and Simutrans are also available.
+In November 2024, Atari SA acquired the intellectual property rights from Chris Sawyer.